Irvine Car Accident Lawyer

 - Internal bleeding

 - Post-traumatic stress disorder

-A court awards punitive damages, but only when a defendant deliberately tried to cause someone harm or behaved in a very egregious manner.
+A court awards punitive damages, but only when a defendant deliberately tries to cause someone harm or behaves in a very egregious manner.
 Driving under the influence or being guilty of a hit and run are two examples of incidents that may qualify a victim for punitive damages.

 Whether you are entitled to compensation generally will depend on one thing: liability.
-Determining liability after a car accident is challenging.
 Determining liability is based on the legal concept of negligence.
 This basically means that whoever was negligent in causing an accident is typically held liable for any injuries caused, as well as the corresponding damages.